555Viktor/odin-library/README.md

 *(Screenshot here.)*

 **Live Preview**
-Check out the deployed project here: *(link)* or click the image above.
+Check out the deployed project here: https://555viktor.github.io/odin-library/ or click the image.

 ## **Project Overview**
 Built for book enthusiasts, this app offers a simple way to organize your reading journey.
 Add titles in any language, update their read status, and keep track of your library in an elegantly designed, user-friendly environment.